douly20/SlotNotifier/README.md

 Out of three tabs displayed in the bottom tray , click Load unpacked.

-Now choose your destination path of SlotNotifier repository.
+Now choose your destination path as the folder where you have cloned/downloaded the SlotNotifier repository.

 That's it.!! :clap: